Back to Insights

 First, the cost of AI has collapsed.
 What required a team of twenty data scientists in 2022 can now be approximated by a well-designed system at a fraction of the cost.
 The compute is cheap.
 The models are capable.
 The barrier that kept this kind of intelligence inside the walls of large institutions is coming down fast.

 Third — and this is the one most leaders haven’t fully absorbed yet — the window is time-limited.
-The infrastructure to deliver this kind of intelligence to mid-market institutions is being built right now.
+The infrastructure to deliver this kind of intelligence to financial institutions is being built right now.
 Early movers will have data advantages, implementation experience, and vendor relationships that latecomers will spend years trying to replicate.
 In three years this conversation will be about who fell behind, not who got ahead.

 The frustrating part.

-I’ve spent 25 years watching large financial institutions invest heavily in the analytics capability that mid-market institutions could never access.
+I’ve spent 25 years watching large financial institutions invest heavily in the analytics capability that smaller institutions could never access.
 The frustrating part was always knowing that the data existed everywhere — at every credit union, every community bank — sitting largely unused because the tools to act on it were priced and built for someone else.

 That is changing.
-The question for every CEO, CMO, and Chief Commercial Officer running a mid-market financial institution right now is a simple one: are you moving while the window is open, or are you waiting to see what happens?
+The question for every CEO, CMO, and Chief Commercial Officer running a financial institution right now is a simple one: are you moving while the window is open, or are you waiting to see what happens?

 Waiting has a cost.
 It always has.
 It’s just never been this visible before.